-There are also some beautiful manicured gardens nearby with the remains of the 17th century Castle Bridge that led over to the castle.
+There are also some beautifully manicured gardens nearby with the remains of the 17th century Castle Bridge that led over to the castle.

-8. It’s an incredible historic day out in England!
+8. It’s an incredibly historic day out in England!

 Most castles in England you can see within a couple of hours, but Warwick Castle takes the whole day and then some to explore, so it’s a fantastic day out and well worth the money!
 There’s so much to do you will be spoiled for choice.